 CVV numbers can also be known as CSC — or Card Security Code —numbers.
 There are also CVV2 numbers, which are the same as CVVs.
 The "2" represents that the CVV number was created using a second-generation process designed to make the number more difficult to guess.

-Where to find your CVV or security code
+Where is the CVV or security code on a card?

 On Visa® and Mastercard® credit cards the CVV is located on the back of your card, next to the signature box.

-How to keep your credit card number and CVV Safe
+How to protect your CVV and credit card number

 Keeping your credit card number and CVV secure is of the utmost importance.
 While Chase makes every effort to protect your information, there are several ways you can help protect yourself.